 Next to earning your MSc diploma from Erasmus University Rotterdam, an institution that is consistently ranked among the top 3% of the world’s best universities, studying the Strategic Urban Planning & Policies track also means that you will get to:

-Gain stakeholder negotiation skills
+Gain stakeholder engagement skills

 Multi-stakeholder involvement is vital in planning processes.
-However, there are obstacles to “real participation”, .e.g due to power imbalances and conflicting interests, some stakeholders might be more influential than others.
-In this master track, you will learn how to lead and manage stakeholder negotiation processes
+However, there are obstacles to “real participation”, .e.g due to power imbalances and conflicting interests.
+Some stakeholders might be more influential than others.
+In this master track, you will learn how to lead and manage stakeholder negotiation processes.

-Work on a real-life case study
+Work on real-life case studies

 Why study at IHS, Erasmus University Rotterdam?